11 Lesser Known Rules to Learn for Your First Time Backpacking

 • Trash and food scraps.
 These should go in their own separate trash baggie.
 I use odor proof bags and have a separate one just for trash.

 In certain areas, especially those with a large grizzly presence, you’ll want to wear separate clothes to cook.
-Any spillage on your clothing while camping you may want to put your clothes in your bear can.
+Any spillage on your clothing while camping means you may want to put those clothes in your bear can.

 8. Pack Extra Socks for Hiking and Camping